-To convert legacy setups to Thin-App, the Thin-App converter must be installed either on the host or on the virtual machine.
+In order to convert legacy setups to Thin-App, the Thin-App converter must be installed either on the host or on the virtual machine.

 Hyper-V integration

 - Both host and guest machine must have PowerShell 3.0 or newer installed. - Windows Remote Management - RayPack Studio Tools for Hyper-V need to be installed on the guest machine.